September 4, 2025

 One creator shoots 3 weeks of content every Sunday.
 She knocks out 15-20 photo sets and 4-6 short videos in one afternoon.
 The rest of her week is pure engagement and sales focus.

 Batch Reality Check: Good batching feels exhausting on creation day but creates 6 days of freedom.
-Bad batching spreads the exhaustion across all 7 days with weaker content.
+Bad batching spreads exhaustion across all 7 days with weaker content.

 Theme Cycling for Consistent Content